Frequently Asked Questions

 Currently, Carjojo is for new vehicles only – cars, trucks, vans, SUVs, etc.

 Absolutely not.
-Unlike traditional car-buying websites, we are not agents or advertisers for car dealers.
+Unlike traditional car-buying websites, we are not agents or advertisers or lead generators for car dealers.
 We are a service for the car buyer.
 That’s why we charge a fee for our premium service — because we only work for you.

 Every day, we aggregate and analyze thousands of new auto ads and inventories throughout the United States, in addition to monitoring all available rebates, incentives, and discounts.
 From this data, we know exactly which individual models are on sale, what vehicles are selling fast or slowly, where inventory is in short supply or plentiful, what vehicles are selling at what prices in each local area, and much much more.
 We update both our data and the analysis of the data every single day.